Links to Publishing Industry organisations

 In Picture Books @ Pinerolo, Margaret offers picture book weekend workshops, and I have been fortunate enough to attend two, with Dee Huxley and Freya Blackwood as guest illustrators and Margaret sharing her knowledge and insights as a writer and publisher.

 Julie Ditrich hosts and teaches comics and graphic novels and provides masterclasses and workshops with guest comics creators.
-I’ve completed the wonderful Visual Storytelling Success System: How to Write Comic Books and Graphic Novels, which is enabling me to take my writing and illustrating in yet another direction.
+I’ve completed the wonderful Visual Storytelling Success System: How to Write Comic Books and Graphic Novels with Julie Ditrich and Breaking into European Comics with Thomas Campi, which are enabling me to take my writing and illustrating in yet another direction.

 There are a number of great writing and illustrating competitions which I’ve entered over the years – all a good chance to improve your craft, receive feedback on your work and get exposure to trade publishers.